AxelCrypto/Data-Base-Creation/README.md

 docs:
     - CSV cleaning : data cleaning in Python
     - formulas : Python formulas used to clean data
-    - EER SQL : database structure using EER in My SQL
-    - Queries : Queries performed in My SQL
+    - SQL requests : EER and Queries performed in My SQL

-## 1. Automated cleaningm 🧹
+## 1. Automated cleaning 🧹
 I created a formula which I applied to the 7 csv files which uniformised the data, the caracters, highlight nulls or duplicates.